By Derick Parfan | February 8, 2009

 People need to know Jesus Christ, with all his glory and supremacy.
 We must labor to proclaim it.
 This is not just my duty.
 It is also yours.
 The word Paul used is a general term and cannot just refer to preaching in the pulpit.
 You can proclaim Christ in small groups, to your friends and family members.

 What are you passionate about?
 What is it that keeps you going toward reaching your goal?
-For some of you it may be your job, who is robbing you of many hours and hindering you from proclaiming Christ.
+For some of you it may be your job, which is robbing you of many hours and hindering you from proclaiming Christ.
 Or it may be a hobby that has nothing to do with our calling to make mature disciples of Christ.
 I am not saying that you need to change your job or your hobby.
 But you must make sure that you are being faithful to the calling you have from God.
 And if you are not, maybe changing jobs or hobbies is the best course to take.

 A Faithful Minister’s PAIN: Working Hard